 The result of this liquidity risk measurement process will be a liquidity profile for the Endowment Funds and the ITF which indicates the percentage of the total portfolio assets within each liquidity category.
-This Liquidity Policy defines the acceptable range of percentage of total assets within each liquidity category, specifies "trigger zones" when requiring special review or action is required by the UTIMCO Team, and when special action is required by the UTIMCO Board or the Risk Committee, and specifies the method of monitoring and presenting actual versus policy liquidity profiles.
+This Liquidity Policy defines the acceptable range of percentage of total assets within each liquidity category, specifies when special review or action is required by the UTIMCO Board or the Risk Committee, and specifies the method of monitoring and presenting actual versus policy liquidity profiles.